Chapter Nine: The Case of the Ingenious A

 The only sketch of the floor plan is in a letter Benjamin Latrobe wrote to the gentleman who bought the house from Law in 1815.
 The buyer wanted to upgrade the heating system.
 Latrobe suggested "a handsome grate" for the principal oval room, an oval marked "B" in his sketch.
 The ballroom in Latrobe's sketch was in the next door house that Law financed but another man contracted to have built.
 Through that arrangement, a judge would give Law credit toward fulfilling his requirement to build 166 houses.(6)

-The rub from the building requirement made Law's initial dealings with Thornton unpleasant.
+Meanwhile, by early 1798, Thornton and Law had become close friends and both were full of ideas that they felt compelled to share.
+Their friendship was just beginning which might suggest that both men would be even more eager to share ideas.
+Law's initial dealings with Thornton had been unpleasant.
 As a board member, he voted not to give Law deeds unconditionally.
-After all, none of the $180,000 Law payed Greenleaf found its way into the commissioners' account.
 In 1795, when Law needed an architect, he hired Hallet.
-He had cultivated Hadfield to keep track of work at the Capitol.
+Law had cultivated Hadfield to keep track of work at the Capitol.
 In 1796, he was enraged that Thornton spread a rumor that the General wanted his private residence in the city on Peter's Hill near Georgetown.
 In 1797, Law faulted Thornton for not moving to Capitol Hill.
 At the end of that year, he accused Scott and Thornton of not removing their office to Capitol to placate a developer who promised to build two three story houses if they did.
-Then in 1798, Law realized that President Adams had no interest in the city.
-He could no longer go over the heads of the commissioners.
+Then after a visit to Philadelphia, Law realized that President Adams had no interest in the city.
+Law could no longer go over the heads of the commissioners.
 He needed a friend on the board and Thornton was the most congenial and accessible.(9)

 But is there evidence that there was a design when Thornton allegedly saw it on June 24, 1798?
 According to the commissioners' records, the lot for Law's house was surveyed on September 12.
 However, on July 10, 1798, Lovering asked the commissioners to apply their payment for his Executive Office design as down payment on lot 12 in Square 691, southwest of the intersection of New Jersey Avenue and C Streets SE.
 He likely made the request because he knew Law was going to build on the intersection.
 That suggests that Law had Lovering's design by July 10.(14)